Video DRM protection: how to actually stop downloads

 Two fair worries, because both used to be real:

 • Speed.
-Hardware-backed decryption runs on dedicated paths on modern devices, so playback starts and seeks just like an unprotected video.
-The cost lands on the platform's packaging and delivery, not on the viewer's experience.
+Hardware-backed decryption runs on dedicated paths on modern devices, so playback starts and seeks like an unprotected video.
+The cost lands on the platform's packaging and delivery, not the viewer.

 • Compatibility.
-This is why both browser DRM systems matter: a Widevine-only setup strands Safari users, a FairPlay-only setup breaks everywhere that isn't Apple.
-Covering both lets every browser play without dropping to an unprotected fallback, and that fallback is where a lot of "we have DRM" setups quietly leak.
+This is why both DRM systems matter: a Widevine-only setup strands Safari, a FairPlay-only setup breaks everywhere that isn't Apple.
+Covering both lets every browser play without dropping to the unprotected fallback where many "we have DRM" setups quietly leak.

 Choosing a setup: standalone DRM vs DRM built into hosting

-Standalone DRM providers like castLabs sell the licensing infrastructure and expect you to bring your own hosting, packaging, and player; they're built for media companies with platform teams.
-Desktop DRM software like GiliSoft encrypts files for offline distribution, handy for a course on a USB stick but not for streaming to a browser.
+Standalone DRM providers like castLabs sell the licensing infrastructure and expect you to bring your own hosting, packaging, and player — built for media companies with platform teams.
+Desktop software like GiliSoft encrypts files for offline distribution, handy for a course on a USB stick but not for browser streaming.

-For most course creators, SaaS products, and training teams, the real question isn't which DRM vendor but which video platform already includes DRM, which collapses host, packager, license server, and player into one setting instead of an engineering project.
+For most course creators, SaaS products, and training teams, the question isn't which DRM vendor but which video platform already includes DRM, collapsing host, packager, license server, and player into one setting instead of an engineering project.

-Kinescope is that last category: hosting, encryption, multi-DRM, signed links, domain rules, and watermarking from one platform, with DRM on the Super plan rather than behind an enterprise quote.
-(See the specifics in Kinescope vs Vimeo or on secure video hosting.)
+Kinescope is that last category: hosting, encryption, multi-DRM, signed links, domain rules, and watermarking from one platform, with DRM on the Super plan rather than an enterprise quote.
+(See Kinescope vs Vimeo or secure video hosting.)

 Pricing is where the "DRM is enterprise-only" myth comes from.
 Vendors sell DRM in four shapes: